 - Anticipate and produce the products consumers are looking for

-The secret sauce that’s fueling the ecommerce success stories of the future is something that’s been around since the birth of search engines: keyword research.
+The secret sauce that’s fueling the eCommerce success stories of the future is something that’s been around since the birth of search engines: keyword research.

-Keyword research is market research
+Keyword research is SEO market research

 Don’t let the name intimidate you.
-Keyword research is a form of market research for the digital age.
+Keyword research is a form of eCommerce market research for the digital age.
 And unlike standard, resource-intensive market research – think focus groups, surveys and mountains of data that needs processing – effective keyword research involves tapping into a wealth of user-friendly data that’s readily available.